 This study found the best times to send out your emails are:

-Finally, not matter how big or small your offer, it’s worth getting involved to give your sales a boost!
-Experts are forecasting that UK shoppers will spend £10.1 billion over the week of Black Friday, so it seems like a no-brainer to get involved and take your share of some of these sales!
+No matter how big or small your offer may be, it’s worth getting involved to give your sales a boost.
+Experts are forecasting that UK shoppers will spend £7 billion over the week of Black Friday, with the average shopper planning to spend £304.
+Be sure to get involved and take your share of some of these sales.